vishnuprabha404/passquarium/docs/dashboard_test_results.md

 ## 🏆 Overall Assessment
 **SECURITY GRADE: A+**

-The Super Locker password manager successfully maintains the highest security standards.
+The Passquarium password manager successfully maintains the highest security standards.
 No sensitive data leaks to Firebase, all passwords are properly encrypted, and the master password security is maintained.
 The app is ready for production deployment with confidence in its security architecture.

 ---
 *Test completed on: $(date)*